frank015940/Loan-Default-Prediction/README.md

 # Data Preparation
 Within our data preparation phase, we perfommed the following tasks:
 * Data cleaning
-* Checking missing values and filling values
+* Checking missing values and filling missing values
 * checking for outliers
 * Checking for duplicates